echumbley/echumbley/README.md

 My name is Edward Chumbley, and I'm a junior in Aerospace Engineering at Iowa State University.
 I'm interested in learning all that I can and getting an internship to help me narrow my interests within the field.
 I'm also hoping to find time to start working on getting my private pilot's license.

+I love the outdoors and I love traveling; I often find myself looking for the next cool location to go hiking or even scuba diving.
+I enjoy photography and artistic projects though I usually don't have any time for hobbies because of class work.

+I'm hoping to gain experience in using Python from this course, since it seems to be a widely used coding language, and having a good understanding of it might help me in future classes, projects, or internships.

 <!--
 **echumbley/echumbley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.